 Here it is important to define the stages of production and the general scope of tasks.
 Address the backlog, ongoing support, prioritization and visions of features to be developed.

 It all starts with an open agenda, yet it all depends on the type of project.
-For a typical project, you need a team of project manager, business analyst, QA engineer, senior developer, and architect.
-You will also need a DevOps for staging and development.
-Self-dedication is intended including active decision making by the project owner.
+For a typical one, you need a team of a project manager, business analyst, QA engineer, senior developer, and an architect.
+You will also need DevOps for staging and development.
+Of course, self-dedication is a must, as well as active decision-making by the project owner.

 Know The Product